 You generally must use a network pharmacy to fill your prescription.
+Or you can fill your prescription through the plan's mail-order service.

 Your prescribed drug must be on our plan's List of Covered Drugs.
 We call it the "Drug List" for short.
+(Refer to Section B of this chapter.)

-- If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9 to learn about asking for an exception.

-Please also note that the request to cover your prescribed drug will be evaluated under both Medicare and Medi-Cal standards.
+- If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9 to learn about asking for an exception. - Please also note that the request to cover your prescribed drug will be evaluated under both Medicare and Medi-Cal standards.

 Your drug must be used for a medically accepted indication.
 This means that use of the drug is either approved by the Food and Drug Administration (FDA) or supported by certain medical references.
-Your doctor may be able to help identify medical references to support the requested use of the prescribed drug.
+Your prescriber may be able to help identify medical references to support the requested use of the prescribed drug.